simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

   </li>
 </ul>

-## Testing the prototype with users
+## Validating the prototype with users
 <mark>To increase our confidence levels I held more qualitative research sessions with users</mark>, observing them as they used the new prototype and being curious as to their feelings.

 The feedback was generally really positive and I was particularly reassured that customers felt that the "how might we’s" we’d set out to solve were being addressed.